Individual Bar and

 - The Bar or Bat Mitzvah student's large print version of the service.
 Click Here>>

 - The guests booklet format version of the service (same content, different format) Click Here>>

 - A diagram of how to set up the service venue Click Here>>

 - The honors you will be able to give out to guests Click Here>>

 - A list of items you will need to bring to the service

 officiates at the ceremony?

-Rabbi Evon Yakar generally officiates at the ceremonies, although
+Rabbi Jordie Gerson and Rabbi Evon Yakar generally officiate at the ceremonies of their students, although

 you may request to work with Rabbi Jamie Korngold instead.